munshkr/temposync-sc/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/munshkr/temposync-es.
+Bug reports and pull requests are welcome on GitHub at https://github.com/munshkr/temposync-sc.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-temposync-es is under the Apache 2.0 license.
+temposync-sc is under the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for details.